airbnb/javascript/README.md

   <a name="functions--declarations"></a><a name="7.1"></a>
   - [7.1](#functions--declarations) Use named function expressions instead of function declarations. eslint: [`func-style`](http://eslint.org/docs/rules/func-style) jscs: [`disallowFunctionDeclarations`](http://jscs.info/rule/disallowFunctionDeclarations)

     > Why?
 Function declarations are hoisted, which means that it’s easy - too easy - to reference the function before it is defined in the file.
 This harms readability and maintainability.
 If you find that a function’s definition is large or complex enough that it is interfering with understanding the rest of the file, then perhaps it’s time to extract it to its own module!
-Don’t forget to name the expression - anonymous functions can make it harder to locate the problem in an Error's call stack. ([Discussion](https://github.com/airbnb/javascript/issues/794))
+Don’t forget to name the expression - anonymous functions can make it harder to locate the problem in an Error’s call stack. ([Discussion](https://github.com/airbnb/javascript/issues/794))

     ```javascript
     // bad